xkollar/xkollar.github.io/data/posts/2026-07-31-pizza-time.markdown

-"Nothing complicated" you might think, and if you are a monster that can eat three pizzas in one sitting (shout out to my past self) or a small family and your pizza consumption patterns ends at three pizzas, you are mostly right.
+"Nothing complicated" you might think, and if you are a monster that can eat three pizzas in one sitting (shout out to my past self) or a small family and your pizza consumption patterns end at three pizzas, you are mostly right.

 But if you are one of my 2 regular readers (hi mum 👋), at this point you probably suspect we will try to find problems where others seek